justinpyvis/BrekkyWrap/content/newsletter/crazier-than-the-dot-com-era.md

 **The 1970s begs to differ**: The President of the European Central Bank, Christine Lagarde, [said](https://www.reuters.com/markets/commodities/notable-quotes-reuters-next-conference-2021-12-03/) "I see an inflation profile that looks like a hump.
 And a hump eventually declines."

-Correct, if the central bank properly calibrates demand to match supply, a task at which it has clearly been failing over the past several months.
-Will 2022 be any different?
+Correct, IF the central bank properly calibrates demand to match supply, a task at which it has clearly been failing over the past several months.
+Will 2022 really be any different?